 When it comes to construction, especially on private residences, claims of property damage are fairly common.
 Your liability insurance will cover any costs associated with claims of property damage, including repair or replacement of said property.
 Your liability insurance may also cover costs associated with not being able to use the building being worked on, such as residents having to stay in a hotel, if this type of claim is filed.

 This is exactly what it sounds like.
-Things that happen after a project or job is already finished.
-For example, if a handrail comes loose and causes injury to someone, your company could very well be held liable.
-Your general liability insurance for contractors, in this case, would be a lifesaver.
-Depending on your policy amount, it might even cover all damage and legal fees, leaving you with nothing to have to deal with.
+Your liability insurance still covers things that happen after a project or job is already finished.
+For example, if a handrail comes loose and causes an injury to someone, your company could very well be held liable for claims of property damage, personal injury, or both.
+Depending on your policy amount, your liability insurance may cover all damage, medical bills, and legal fees, which can expedite settling the matter.

 Most insurance companies that offer business coverage will have general liability insurance for contractors available.
 In many cases, you can even apply for and manage your liability insurance policy completely online.
 The size and scope of your business will factor into your policy specifics, such as the amount of coverage for each type of incident listed above and monthly premium.

 If you’re being contracted by a large business or corporation, you may be eligible for additional coverage under the business’s pre-existing liability insurance policy.
 This can be a cheaper and quicker way to get liability insurance.
 However, if you are using another business’s liability insurance, remember that all claims will be filed through the business you’re working for, not your contracting business.
 If you are additionally insured, make sure you review the liability policy carefully, so that you’re aware of what coverage you have and how it might affect you and your employees while working.